 - 70 grams (1/2 cup) of all-purpose flour

 - 75 grams (1/2 cup) milk chocolate chips

 - 125 grams (1 cup) of fresh raspberries

 - Grease and line a square or rectangular medium baking dish with parchment (8” square is the perfect size).

 - Add olive oil and chocolate to a heatproof bowl and microwave until the chocolate is melted, stirring every 20-30 seconds.
 Leave to cool slightly.

 - Add both sugars and vanilla to the chocolate oil mixture and stir.
 Next, add the eggs, one at a time, and stir again.
 Then add flour and cocoa and stir until the mixture is smooth.

 - Gently fold in the chocolate chips and fresh raspberries and combine.
 Pour the mixture into the prepared baking dish and smooth the top.

-- Bake the brownie for about 30-35 minutes at 350 F or until cooked through, and the top starts to crack.
+- Bake the brownie for 30-35 minutes at 350 F or until cooked through and the top starts to crack.
 Leave to cool completely before cutting into squares.